fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Do you think its just as difficult to find good Node developers?
+Is this a reason to go with Python or Java as you’re more likely to find more competent developers?

 > Fredrik would you recommend to a developer to take scrum certifications? or in any case what kind of certifications would you recommend for a frontend developer?

 > As a programmer, do you think beginners are getting obsessed with data structures and algorithms?